axiom-data-science/pyncml/README.md

 ### Scan

-The `scan` function takes in a path to an `ncml` object (string, file path, or python etree object).
+The `scan` function takes in a path to an `ncml` object (string, file path, or python etree `Element` object).
 The object returned from the `scan` function is a metadata object describing the scan aggregation **it is not a netcdf4-python object of the aggregation**.
 You can create a `netcdf4-python` object from the scan aggregation (example below).

+By default only the `scan` object in the `ncml` is used for this function... meaning any attribute changes specified in the `ncml` **will not** be applied to individual members of the aggregation before computing the scan aggregation.
+If you would like each individual file to have the `ncml` applied to it (using the `apply` method documented above), use the `apply_to_members=True` attribute to `scan`.
+This will take longer because it is actually saving a new file with the attributes applyed and them computing the metadata.

 ##### Obtaining aggregation metadata